skjohansen/playground-qy4r63yi/markdowns/welcome.md

 # Welcome to C# refresh!

-This playground is the first of fourteen parts of the course "Dataåtkomster i .NET" (Data access using .NET).
+This playground is the first of fourteen parts of the course "Dataåtkomster i .NET" (Data access using .NET) at Teknikhögskolan in Gothenburg, Sweden.
+The playground requires a intermediate knowledge to .NET and C#.

 This the goal of this first part is to refresh different parts of C# and .NET, with a special focus on those technologies which we are going to use and extend during this course.